Because we don’t wanna sound racist, we are presenting some unknown and interesting facts about both- the black holes and the white holes.

 22. The Concept of White Hole was introduced in 1964

 The possibility of the existence of a white hole was first introduced by Igor Dmitriyevich Novikov in 1964.
 They (White Holes) are predicted as a part of solution of maximally extended version of the Schwarzschild vacuum describing the eternal black hole with no rotation and no charge.

 23. White Holes Violate the 2nd Law of Thermodynamics

-Second law of thermodynamics states that the amount of entropy in the universe can only stay the same or increase.
+The second law of thermodynamics states that the amount of entropy in the universe can only stay the same or increase.
 Black holes are great at increasing entropy.
-Whereas, a white hole does the exact opposite work: it decreases the entropy by running the thing backwards, which is not allowed (at least in our universe).
+Whereas, a white hole does the exact opposite work: it decreases the entropy by running the thing backward, which is not allowed (at least in our universe).

 24. White Holes exist for Very Short Duration

 In general relativity, it doesn’t care whether you play time forward or backward.
 If the time can go in one direction (forward), it can just as easily go in other (backward).